mwaterfall/MWFeedParser/README.markdown

 MWFeedParser is an RSS 2.0 and Atom feed parser for the iPhone.
 It is a very simple implementation and only parses the bare essential information about a feed and it's items, such as titles, links, dates, and descriptions / content.

+If you do end up using MWFeedParser on your iPhone app, please do let me know, I'd love to check it out :)

 Setting up the parser
 ===============